Peiran Xiao

 Endogenous Segregation across Social Media Platforms

 Can echo chambers across social media platforms emerge endogenously?
 I study a model where rational agents segregate into different platforms because of uncertainty about others’ information accuracy.
 Agents with different accuracy (high or low) receive binary private signals about a binary state of the world and want to learn the true state.
 Upon receiving private signals, they choose one of the two platforms to post their signals and observe other users’ signals.
 Agents remain on the platforms in future periods and continue to observe others’ signals.
-I show a separating equilibrium exists where agents are segregated by their initial private signal and believe they are on the platform with more accurate users.
-Compared to pooling on the same platform, segregation can decrease social welfare because agents know other users' signals will confirm their beliefs and therefore can learn little from these signals.
+I show a separating equilibrium exists where agents are segregated by their initial private signals because they believe agents who receive the same signals are more likely to have high accuracy.
+Compared to pooling on the same platform, segregation can decrease social welfare because agents know other users’ signals will confirm their beliefs and therefore can learn little from these signals.

 I apply (hybrid) Pontryagin’s maximum principles in the optimal control theory to solve delegation problems (in particular, Amador and Bagwell 2013, 2022), as an alternative to (cumulative) Lagrangian methods developed by Amador, Werning, and Angeletos (2006).
 In delegation problems with voluntary participation (Amador and Bagwell 2022), where the participation constraint leads to a jump in allocation, I study the global problem (instead of the truncated problem) and provide necessary and sufficient conditions that allow the bang-bang allocation (price cap or opt-out) to be optimal.